spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 passwd: password for backdoor changed by root
 ```

-Next, we need to give the backdoor user permissions to use `sudo` so that they can get root access:
+Next, we need to give the backdoor user permission to use `sudo` so that they can get root access:

 ```sh
 visudo